Connect With Us

 As a Medical Laboratory Technician, you will perform laboratory procedures such as preparing specimens for testing, preparing culture media and stock solutions, and recognizing problems and errors in lab procedures.
 You will be responsible for drawing blood, as well as logging patient samples and preparing them for testing.
 All while using automated equipment and computerized instruments capable of performing several tests simultaneously, as well as microscopes, cell counters, and other sophisticated laboratory equipment.

 *Please note – program content and practicum duration is as per registration with the Ministry and may vary slightly from campus to campus.
+Currently, the Downtown Bloor Campus is accredited by Health Standards Organization (HSO) and its affiliate Accreditation Canada EQual™ accreditation. *North York is currently seeking accreditation of the Medical Laboratory Technician Program from the Health Standards Organization (HSO) and its affiliate accreditation (AC) through their new EQUAL Canada program.
 Contact us for more information.

 The program is 50 weeks, including a 6-week practicum with on-the-job training, offsite with potential employers.
 It provides you with a foundation of skills and experience, both in classroom learning with industry experts and in the ability to apply that knowledge to real-life, practical activities.
 Whether new to Canada and looking to expand your experience, trained in healthcare and wanting to specialize, or wanting a new profession and fascinated by where this diploma can take your future, this program is second-to-none.

-We pride ourselves on providing exceptional programs to our students across the board, but we’re particularly thrilled to say that our Medical Laboratory Technician program has a 6-year EQual™ accreditation.
+We pride ourselves on providing exceptional programs to our students across the board, but we’re particularly thrilled to say that our Medical Laboratory Technician program has a *6-year EQual™ accreditation.
 It meets rigorous national standards and represents a significant achievement, reflecting the quality of our program’s development, delivery and practical training.
-We also encourage our students to earn both the national and provincial certifications (CSMLS & MLPAO) as these are often required by employers.
+We also encourage our students to earn both the national and provincial certifications with Canadian Society for Medical Laboratory Science (CSMLS) & Medical Laboratory Professionals’ Association of Ontario (MLPAO) as these are often required by employers.

 The program consists of theory, practical skills, and practicum components which have been mapped to the CSMLS & MLPAO (formerly OSMT) Competency Profile for the Medical Laboratory Assistant Technicians.
 Upon successful completion, you will receive an Anderson College Diploma which will allow you to sit the CSMLS/MLPAO Exams.
 The costs associated to these exams will be the responsibility of the applicant.
 Please visit the CSMLS and MLPAO websites for more information with regards to the certification exams.